Governor Reeves won’t cooperate with any lockdowns proposed by Biden administration, wants Democrats to stop ‘playing politics’

 Reeves went further stating the constitution is on his side pointing to the Stafford Act leaving the management of emergencies up to the states.

 Moving forward the governor defended his current actions of focusing on individual counties to get listed under mask mandates and social distancing policies.
-Meanwhile, the state has totaled 2527 hundred cases in the past two days.
-Including the governor’s 8-year-old daughter.
+Meanwhile, the state has totaled 2,527 hundred cases in the past two days.